 The minibus service exists primarily to enable students with permanent or long-term disabilities, who are unable to use other forms of transport provided by the University (eg hopper bus), to attend their academic activities.
 For further information please visit the Accessible Transport page.

 PASW provides students with access to Support Workers.
-These are trained graduates who work as note takers, mentors, scribes, transcribers, readers and library browsers for disabled students, including those with dyslexia or dyspraxia.
+These are trained graduates who work as note takers, study assistants (providing practical support to allow the student to complete their academic work) and examination support workers for disabled students, including those with dyslexia or dyspraxia.
 For further information about the service, or to find out how to become a Support Worker, please visit the Practical Academic Support Work page.

 Information on the various types of funding available to disabled students.
 This includes useful links and guidance on DSAs, funds administered through the University, support provided by Social Services, the Snowdon Award Scheme, BAHSHE, Motability and the Access to Work Scheme.
 For further information please visit the Funding for Disabled Students page.